polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/integrate/subkey.md

   SS58 Address:     5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY
 ```

-A mnemonic phrase is a secret group of words that represent a wallet.
-When used in sequence they allow access to the storage within.
-Specifically there is a dev phrase implemented whenever a mnemonic phrase is omitted.```Alice``` for example is:
+A mnemonic phrase is a secret group of words that can be used to uniquely generate a private key.
+In Subkey, there is a specific dev phrase used whenever a mnemonic phrase is omitted.```//Alice``` for example is actually:

 ```bottom drive obey lake curtain smoke basket hold race lonely fit walk//Alice```